UW-Hydro/VIC/README.txt

             In addition, the output files would not contain sufficient contents due to not closing properly.
 These have been fixed.

+Handling of cells missing from snowband file

+            Files affected:

+            read_snowband.c

+            Description:

+            Previously, if SNOW_BAND = TRUE and a particular cell was not listed in the snowband file, VIC would abort.
+Now, when VIC encounters cells with no information in the snowband file, VIC issues a warning and sets the cells to have 1 band, with Tfactor = 0 and Pfactor = 1.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r2 to VIC 4.1.0 beta r3 *****
 --------------------------------------------------------------------------------